W W W W World Wide Web Witness Inc. Home Page, All Bulletins, What is New

 We take then Colossians 2:17.
 So Sabbaths (majority text) are among the things not to be taken by imposition, and you can choose in such areas to suit yourself, now that " you have died with Christ from the basic principles of the world" (Colossians 2:20) ?

-Not at all, for sabbaths are not uncommon in the entire pageantry and formatting of feasts and sacrificial display in the OId Testament, and with Christ as Hebrews points out almost continually, the substance that in ONE replaces the MANY merely animal sacrifices (Hebrews 7-10 esp.), this part of the legal paraphernalia is indeed dispensable, in fact "obsolete" (Hebrews 8:13).
+Not at all!
+That is too slick; for sabbaths are not uncommon in the entire pageantry and formatting of feasts and sacrificial display in the OId Testament, and with Christ as Hebrews points out almost continually, the substance that in ONE replaces the MANY merely animal sacrifices (Hebrews 7-10 esp.), this part of the legal paraphernalia is indeed dispensable, in fact "obsolete" (Hebrews 8:13).
 It is joined in this with other areas in the symbolic Mosaic teaching, fulfilled in Christ.
 This is apart of the divine preliminary address, expressive at that phase of the whole divine program of love and mercy, grounds for it and utter adherence to the pathway for communication and acceptance with God.
 It is very much in the shadow versus substance, prelude versus consummation line.